 Basics: The Timeline Block

-Every time you generate a text block, you will see it appear as a block in the Timeline Editor.
+Every time you generate a voice block, you will see it appear as a block in the Timeline Editor.

 You can move these individual blocks along the timeline by selecting a block and dragging it to wherever you would like.
 If you need to select multiple blocks at once, you can use cmd+select on Mac or ctrl+select on Windows.

-If you move these blocks around to create a different order, the text blocks will also change order.
+If you move these blocks around to create a different order, the voice blocks will also change order.

-(Note: You can only change the order of your text blocks using the Timeline Editor.)
+(Note: You can only change the order of your voice blocks using the Timeline Editor.)

 Individual Block Control – Volume, Delete, Feedback